Ap0ll02/NyxLang_CS660/gp2/README.md

 ## Input and Running
 we currently support functions, arthmetic operations, logical operations, variable assignment. you should see an AST generated at the end of your file use or whatever

-### Examples
+### Examples and Runtime Notes

+Please ensure you use `Ctrl + d` to send the end of file (EOF) signal.
+This is the similar kill command to most REPL style programs.
+(Including some Scheme interpreters!)

-make sure to type valid c code for example
+Make sure to type valid c code for example
 ```int main() { int 5;}```
 ![catgirl](../CatGirl&CatBoyPictures/catgirl1.png)
 ![catboy](../CatGirl&CatBoyPictures/catboy1.jpeg)